jagerber48/sciform/README.rst

 Usage
 =====

-``sciform`` provides two primary methods for formatting floats into scientific formatting strings.
+``sciform`` provides two primary methods for formatting numbers into scientific formatted strings.
 The first is via the ``Formatter`` object and the second is using string formatting and the custom FSML with the ``SciNum`` object.